December 4, 2014

 This course has been designed for mid-level to senior managers and individual contributors eager to expand their leadership capabilities and increase their influence and impact at work.

-Dr. David Newton is a full-time new venture consultant, and an adjunct professor in the MBA program at Pepperdine.
+Dr. David Newton is a full-time new venture consultant, and has been teaching in the Rady Center for Executive Development for 2 years.
 His consulting focuses on innovative online education and high-tech product strategies.
-Previously, he taught 23 years at Westmont (founded the entrepreneurship program 1990), 5 years at Pepperdine (1984-1990), and 1 year at UMass-Amherst (1987-1988).
-The Freedoms Foundation of Valley Forge named him its 2008 National Leavey Award Winner for Excellence in Private Enterprise Education, and he has been a national Master Teacher of Entrepreneurship at the Experiential Classroom symposium (2004-2013).
-Newton served as: Chief Economist at Hispanic Business magazine (Jan-Dec, 1994); Editorial Review Board - Journal of Small Business Strategy (1993-1996); Contributing Editor on Growth Capital at Industry Week Growing Companies magazine (1998-2000); Moderator for small-cap stocks at eRaider.com (1999-2001); and Contributing Editor on Small Firm Finance at Entrepreneur magazine (200-2005).
+Previously, he taught 23 years at Westmont (founded the entrepreneurship program 1990), 5 years in the Pepperdine MBA program, and 1 year at UMass-Amherst.
+The Freedoms Foundation of Valley Forge named him its 2008 National Leavey Award Winner for Excellence in Private Enterprise Education, and he has been a national Master Teacher of Entrepreneurship at the Experiential Classroom symposium (2004-2014).
+Newton has served: one year as Chief Economist at Hispanic Business magazine; 3 years on the Editorial Review Board - Journal of Small Business Strategy; 2 years Contributing Editor on Growth Capital at Industry Week Growing Companies magazine; 2 years Moderator for small-cap stocks at eRaider.com; and was Contributing Editor on Small Firm Finance at Entrepreneur magazine for 5 years.
+Dr. Newton has authored/co-authored 9 books including the ground-breaking Entrepreneurial Ethics (Kendall-Hunt, 1997) and How To Be A Small-Cap Investor (McGraw-Hill, 1999) – selected the November ‘99 book-of-the-month by Money magazine, and awarded a 1999 Top-10 Books in Investments and Finance by Forbes magazine.
+He continues to speak extensively at venture forums and economic conferences throughout California and the U.S. as well as in Europe.